-Besides finding a good solution, optimizer quality is also quantified by its total execution time.
-First, we note that for hybrid algorithms the wall time is completely dominated\footnote{The true ratio depends on the quantum hardware chosen and the server CPU running the classical optimizer.
-We estimate the time spent in the classical step to be about 1\% of the total.
-Furthermore, several of the optimizers are in pure Python and their wall clock performance could be greatly improved with a rewrite in C++ if necessary.} by the quantum chip for current devices.
-When considering the optimizer in isolation the number of objective function evaluations is thus a good proxy for wall clock performance.
+Optimizer quality is also quantified by the total execution time.
+We note that the wall time is completely dominated\footnote{The true ratio depends on the quantum hardware chosen and the server CPU running the classical optimizer.
+We estimate time spent in the classical step to be about 1\% of the total in typical setups.} by the quantum chip for current devices.
+When considering the optimizer in isolation, the number of objective function evaluations is thus a good proxy for wall clock performance.

 Most optimizers provide control over the number of evaluations per iteration, thus determining single iteration overhead.
-We find in practice that the defaults work best: a certain minimum number of evaluations is always necessary to fill out a stencil, local model, or map a trust region. {\it The incremental improvement from adding more points to the current iteration is, however, less than the improvement obtained from spending that budget on an extra iteration.}
+A certain minimum number of evaluations is always necessary to fill out a stencil, apply a local model, or map a trust region.
+The incremental improvement from adding more points to the current iteration is, however, less than the improvement obtained from spending that budget on an extra iteration.

 Convergence criteria provide control over the total number of iterations.
 Most optimizers define convergence as improvement between consecutive steps falling below a threshold, or failing altogether a given number of times.
-The lack of local improvement need not stop the search, e.g.\ for NOMAD and SnobFit it can be chosen to initiate more {\em global} searches, and subsequently use up the whole budget.
+The lack of local improvement need not stop the search, e.g.\ for NOMAD and SnobFit it can be chosen to initiate more {\em global} searches.
 Whether those global searches are useful depends on the quality of the initial and on the presence of local minima.

-The setup of the science problem at hand matters greatly as well: tighter bounds and a higher quality initial reduce the number of iterations needed, as was already seen in Figure~\ref{fig:search}.
+The details of the science problem matters greatly as well: tighter bounds and a higher quality initial reduce the number of iterations needed (see e.g.\ Figure~\ref{fig:search}).
 An efficient ansatz with fewer parameters, for example through exploitation of symmetries, and an optimization surface with steep gradients near the global minimum, can also have a big impact.